slycane9/autograder/README.md

 # Autograder Steup Instructions
-This guide will detail how to set up your github repo for the autograder written by Serdjan Rolovic your TA.
+This guide will detail how to set up your github repo for the autograder.

 ## What I Need
-I need the following message from you, please send it to my canvas email.
+I need the following message from you, please send it to my (Serdjan Rolovic) canvas email.

 ssh private key: abcd123